 There is a great variety of music for all to enjoy listening to at the Festival including the final concert of special performances from the festival.

 A single £3 ticket admits to all sessions across both weekends, school children are free.

 Sessions cover vocal solos, piano, brass, strings, guitar, woodwind and choirs and chamber music.
 Expert advice from adjudicators throws light on our appreciation of the performances.

-The 2017 syllabus has now arrived!
-Download it here!
-Please note Woodwind classes have now been moved to June 25th.
+Please note Woodwind classes were moved to June 25th.

 To enter, go here.
-Postal entries are open immediately.
+Postal entries are open immediately the syllabus is available.

-Entries close on March 31st, so start planning now which classes you would like to enter and what you would like to sing or play!
+Entries closed on March 31st, so start planning now which classes you would like to enter and what you would like to sing or play!

 It’s the ruby anniversary of the Wantage Music Festival in 2017 and there will be events held through the year.
 The first will be a celebratory concert on Saturday February 25th at Challow Park Concert Hall with outstanding performers from the 40 years of the festival that was founded by the well-loved pianist John Durrant.
 The festival has nurtured many talents who have gone on to be well known performers in the Oxfordshire area and beyond.

 The concert will feature some of the best recent prizewinners and competitors and some friends of the Festival.
 Profits from the concert will go towards providing quality adjudication and accompaniments for the festival which will be held in June 2017.